Advantages of capped composite decking

 A natural-looking solution for outdoor spaces

-All composite decking boards are designed to mimic the look of natural wood in a low-maintenance, slip-resistant deck, but their appearance will vary depending on price.
+All composite decking boards are designed to mimic the look of natural wood in a low-maintenance, slip-resistant deck, but their appearance will vary depending on the price.
 Affordable boards will typically be monochrome and feature an embossed wood grain.
 In the middle of the spectrum, boards may feature two or three different colours, creating a more natural-looking board that closely mimics wood.
 Premium boards will have more sophisticated patterns using multiple colours.
 Ultimately, all three levels should provide the high degree of durability characteristic of WPC decking.

-The low-maintenance, non-slip decking option
+The low-maintenance, slip-resistance decking option

 Unlike wood, capped composite boards should not crack or rot.
 They also won’t fall victim to insects, and never need refinishing, sanding, or staining.
 A non-slip, alternative decking option, capped composite decking is fairly simple to clean as well.
 The exterior coating means that spillages, including tough stains like wine or grease, can be wiped off simply with warm soapy water and a brush – preferably one with soft bristles to avoid scratching.
 Unlike timber, composite deck boards are stain-resistant.